1974 Comorian independence referendum: Aftermath

 Following the referendum, President Ahmed Abdallah announced that the Comorian Chamber of Deputies would draw up a new constitution, and that independence would be declared in agreement with the French government.
 The result in Mayotte led the French government to try to convince their Comorian counterparts that a new constitution should allow the island autonomy from the rest of the country.
 However, Abdallah stated that he was against a federal state.
 He rejected a draft constitution on 11 April 1975 on the basis that it allowed for too much decentralisation.

 On 3 July 1975 the French National Assembly approved a new law on Comorian independence, with the second article stating that the new constitution should be approved individually by each island.
 If an island rejected the new constitution, a new one would have to be presented in three months.
 If any island rejected the second draft, they would not be subject to it.
 However, the Comorian government rejected the French law, with Abdallah's Oudzima party declaring that "The Comoro people disapprove of interference by the French Parliament in the internal affairs of the future Comoros state, condemn all manoeuvres to balkanise the Comoros, and consequently reject the provisions of the act of 30 June 1975."

 On 6 July the Comorian Chamber of Deputies unilaterally declared independence of the entire Comoros archipelago.
 The French government recognised the independence of Grande Comore, Anjouan and Mohéli on 31 December 1975, but did not mention Mayotte.
-A referendum was subsequently held in Mayotte in February 1976 on remaining part of the Comoros, with the proposal rejected by over 99% of voters; the voter turnout was observed to be 83.34%, and the number of registered voters was increased to 21,671.
+A referendum was subsequently held in Mayotte in February 1976 on remaining part of the Comoros, with the proposal rejected by over 99% of voters; the voter turnout was observed to be 83.34%, and the number of registered voters had increased to 21,671.